Tokyo Sakura Tram Tramway Line

 - Arakawa-nanachome (荒川七丁目) serves a residential area with small shops and an enchanting provincial atmosphere.

 - Arakawa-yuenchimae (荒川遊園地前) is the access to the eponymous amusement park for children, on the bank of Sumida River.
-Note that the park is closed for renovation works until spring 2022.
+The park has been renovated and reopened in spring 2022.